 Another key “cleansing” herb in the Ayurvedic tradition, olive leaf has a long history in natural traditions.

-A go-to herb for women in Ayurveda, shatavari is said to support the female body during key times in a woman’s life.
+A go-to herb for generally for women in Ayurveda, shatavari is also a mainstay in Ayurveda.

-Ayurveda is a complex wellness system, so we want to help you get off on the right foot.
-It's easy to start incorporating some of these ancient Ayurvedic herbs into your life.
+Ayurveda is a traditional wellness approach, and it’s easy to start incorporating some of these ancient Ayurvedic herbs into your life.

-In addition to adding these herbs to your diet, one of the best places to get started is with Ancient Probiotics Ultimate, the revolutionary herbal blend to combine 100 billion powerful, potent probiotics with some of the most beloved Ayurvedic herbs that have stood the test of time.
+In addition to adding these herbs to your diet (and, of course, an overall healthy diet and lifestyle), one way to get started is with Ancient Probiotics Ultimate, featuring the revolutionary herbal blend featuring 100 billion (at time of manufacture) probiotics with some of the most beloved Ayurvedic herbs that have stood the test of time.